-- Processors that support the ARMv8-M.baseline or ARMv8-M.mainline architecture. - Processors that support the ARMv7-M architecture, such as the Cortex-M3.
+- Processors that support the Armv8-M architecture, with or without the Main Extension. - Processors that support the Armv7-M architecture, such as the Cortex-M3.

 If your application calls library functions, the library objects included in the image are not execute-only compliant.
 You must ensure these objects are not assigned to an execute-only memory region.